Wiyot: History

 The Wiyots were among the last indigenous people in California to encounter white settlers.
 Spanish missions extended only as far north as San Francisco Bay.
-Following a brief visit in 1806, Russian fur traders, whose 18th-century invasion in search of the sea otter had devastated the Pomo, were uninterested in the area, which was not a sea-otter habitat.
+Russian fur traders in search of sea otter arrived in 1806 but were driven out.
+During the Gold Rush the Josiah Gregg party came upon Humboldt Bay and skirted the shore.
+Ships set out to explore northern California's unknown coast.
+The schooner Laura Virginia located the bay, and in April 1850 made its way in through the dangerous entrance.
+At the same time pioneers were arriving by land to establish the area's towns.
 The way of life of the Wiyot people, after many centuries of isolated development, was disrupted by the settlement of Europeans.
-The Josiah Gregg exploring party spent the turn of the years 1849–1850 at Humboldt Bay; subsequent to their return to San Francisco several ships set out to settle the bay.
-The crew of seafarer Douglass Ottinger became, in 1850, the first Americans to enter Humboldt Bay.
-White settlement followed swiftly.

 Fort Humboldt was established on January 30, 1853, by the Army as a buffer between Native Americans, gold-seekers and settlers under the command of Brevet Lieutenant Colonel Robert C. Buchanan of the U.S. 4th Infantry Regiment.
 Among the miners, farmers, ranchers and loggers pouring into California, many settled at what is now Eureka.
 Relationships between the Wiyot and the white colonizers became hostile, marked by raids and vigilante justice.